Aly Renee Amidei

 Sandy, a graduate of Northwestern University, is a founding member of Lifeline.
 She performed in Lifelineís very first production of Split.
 Over the past thirty years, some of her favorite roles have been in Strong Poison (Non-Equity Jeff Nomination: Best Supporting Actress - Play), A Room with a View, Pride and Prejudice, Jane Eyre, Lizard Music and A Wrinkle in Time.
 KidSeries roles include Somebody Loves You, Mr. Hatch and Giggle Giggle Quack.
 Sandy has also directed My Fatherís Dragon, Bunnicula, and Stuart Little.
 As a co-founder of Lifelineís educational outreach program, she served as program coordinator and teaching artist for many years.
 Sandy is now a drama specialist in Evanston/Skokie School District 65.

 Suzanne is a founding member of Lifeline.
 She served as the company's first Managing Director for seven years, and then as Production Coordinator for five years.
-She takes all of Lifeline's press pictures, and has owned a photo studio for over fifteen years where she specializes in portraits for actors.
+She takes all of Lifeline's press pictures, and has owned a photo studio for over 25 years where she specializes in portraits for actors.

 Maren first worked with Lifeline in 2010 as the dramaturg for Neverwhere.
 She has since worked on The Moonstone, Hunger, Pride and Prejudice, and The Woman in White.
 She also has worked on over forty productions in Chicago with Court, Strawdog, Eclipse, Caffeine, Greasy Joan, and Camenae theaters.
-Maren is also a company member at TimeLine Theatre, where she has been dramaturg for over seventeen plays.
+Maren is also a company member at TimeLine Theatre, where she has been dramaturg for 23 productions.
 She has toured with Montana Shakespeare in the Parks, and was an artistic intern at Steppenwolf.
 She holds a Masterís degree in Humanities from the University of Chicago, where she won the Catherine Ham Award for her original play Anonymous and companion thesis paper.
 She has taught or lectured at the Newberry Library, the Chicago Public Library and various Chicago universities, including The Theatre School at DePaul where she is an adjunct instructor.
 She is currently the Associate Director of the Master of Arts Program in Humanities at the University of Chicago.
 Maren is a member of the Literary Managers and Dramaturgs of the Americas.

-Phil most recently appeared as Mr. Collins in Lifeline's production of Pride and Prejudice (Non-Equity Jeff Nomination, Best Supporting Actor).
-Previous Lifeline appearances include Neverwhere, Busman's Honeymoon (Non-Equity Jeff Nomination: Supporting Actor-Play), The Island of Dr. Moreau (Non-Equity Jeff Award: Best Production), Queen Lucia (Non-Equity Jeff Nomination: Supporting Actor-Musical), and The Two Towers.
+Phil most recently appeared as Mr. Collins in Lifeline's production of Pride and Prejudice (Non-Equity Jeff Nomination: Best Supporting Actor).
+Previous Lifeline roles include Neverwhere, Busman's Honeymoon (Non-Equity Jeff Nomination: Supporting Actor-Play), The Island of Dr. Moreau (Non-Equity Jeff Award: Best Production), Queen Lucia (Non-Equity Jeff Nomination: Supporting Actor-Musical), and The Two Towers.
 He also coached dialects for Treasure Island, Strong Poison, Gaudy Night, Talking It Over, and A Room With a View.
 Other Chicago acting credits include First Folio Theatre (Romeo & Juliet, The Tempest), Apple Tree (Violet), Powertap (The Beauxí Stratagem), Shaw Chicago (Misalliance), City Lit (Playboy Stories), and Shakespeareís Motley Crew (Twelfth Night, Midsummer Nightís Dream, King Lear).
 Phil has also coached dialects at The Goodman (Gas For Less), Stage Left (Fellow Travellers), Signal Ensemble (Closer, She Stoops to Conquer), New World Repertory (A Streetcar Named Desire), and numerous productions at First Folio Theatre where he was the resident voice and dialect coach for several years.
 He is an Associate Professor of Voice and Speech at the Theatre School, DePaul University.
 Phil joined the ensemble in 2006.

 Jenifer has been a Lifeline ensemble member since 2001.
 She has been delighted to appear as Harriet Vane in the Dorothy Sayers' mysteries Strong Poison (2004), Gaudy Night (2006), and Busman's Honeymoon (2009).
 Other Lifeline credits include: Mina in Dracula; Lydia in Pride and Prejudice; Kitty in Cotillion; Jane in Jane Eyre (Non-Equity Joseph Jefferson Award: Outstanding Actress in a Principal Role); Ida/Phyllis in Trust me on This; Bathsheba in Far From the Madding Crowd, and Estelle in Mrs. Caliban.
 For Lifeline, she also directed the KidSeries production of The Velveteen Rabbit.
 Jenifer has been seen around Chicago with greasy joan & co., and in many Touchstone/Organic productions including Into the Woods, The Seagull, and Hedda Gabler.
 Jenifer is also a Sweat Girl; her credits as writer and performer include I'm Sweating Under My Breasts, Sweat Dreams, I Just Oops Until I Wow, (The Sweat Girls are) Pigs at the Trough of Attention, and The Motherlode .